Investing in IoT Stocks and Companies

 Supply chains contain a wealth of use cases as multiple startups pursue “Uber for trucking” business models.
 Truck drivers now use electronic logging devices that are connected to the cloud and help them operate more efficiently.
 Cargo is now tracked seamlessly using IoT sensors, from the container ship to the warehouse where IoT-enabled inventory management systems take over.
 When items are returned, reverse logistics powered by AI algorithms route the goods to the optimal place.
 Technologies like battery-free bluetooth tracking tags are just some of the ways IoT is making supply chains transparent.

 Using IoT sensor technology, we’re able to increase yields in agriculture and aquaculture.
 Food processing is being transformed as we’re now able to trace where every food ingredient comes from.
 Fruit packing warehouses are now sorting and packing fruit automatically, doing more with far fewer resources.
 IoT for manufacturing is helping both small and large machine shops do more with less.

-In brick-and-mortar retail, IoT use cases abound in areas such as shoplifting prevention or “free wifi hotspot marketing.”
+In brick-and-mortar retail, IoT use cases abound in areas such as shoplifting prevention, “free wifi hotspot marketing,” or smart labels.
 Many startups are deploying beacons that track your movements in retail spaces (or any public space for that matter), data that’s used for retail analytics.
 (Check out our piece on The Physical Web vs. iBeacons vs. Eddystone vs. IoT.)
 These same beacons can also be used to enhance the shopping experience by providing product information and recommendations to shoppers.
 And it’s not just about using smart indoor positioning for retail applications.
 WiFi motion sensors are able to use WiFi signals for various smart home applications like security and even in-home elderly care, with algorithms trained to detect falls and too many trips to the cookie jar.

 As you can see, IoT use cases can be found across almost all industries.
 Let’s look at some stocks that provide retail investors with some pure-play exposure to The Internet of Things.